After a porn relapse, self-talk can become harsh very quickly.

 - Write a factual account of the relapse within 24 hours, then separate the action from your identity: "I did something I don't want to do" vs. "I am a bad person"

-- Forgiveness is not a feeling, it’s a decision followed by consistent, values-aligned behavior that rebuilds self-trust
+- Forgiveness is a decision followed by consistent, values-aligned behavior that rebuilds self-trust

-But research on shame and behavioral change consistently shows the same thing: shame predicts relapse, not recovery.
+Research on shame and behavioral change consistently shows the same thing: shame predicts relapse more reliably than recovery.

 A 2012 study on alcohol addiction found that patients who responded to a lapse with shame and self-criticism were significantly more likely to relapse again in the following weeks.
 Patients who responded with self-compassion (acknowledging the failure without catastrophizing it) recovered faster and relapsed less.

-The pattern holds across addictive behaviors.
-Shame does not motivate lasting change.
-It motivates one of two things: avoidance (trying not to think about the problem, which delays learning) or self-punishment (which often leads right back to the behavior as a form of emotional escape).
+The pattern also appears across other addictive behaviors.
+Shame often pushes people toward avoidance (trying not to think about the problem, which delays learning) or self-punishment (which can lead back to the behavior as a form of emotional escape, the loop that drives the what-the-hell effect).

 Guilt can be useful, briefly.
-Guilt says “I did something that conflicts with my values.”
+Guilt says "I did something that conflicts with my values."
 It is specific, time-limited, and action-oriented.
-Shame says “I am broken.”
+Shame says "I am broken."
 It is global, persistent, and paralyzing.
-The distinction matters.
+The distinction matters, especially in the hours right after a slip when your brain is still flooded with dopamine crash chemistry.

 - Pretending it didn't happen